In this Spyderco Manix 2 review, we are going to see why the Manix 2 might just be the last EDC knife that you'll ever need.

 The knives have a leaf shaped blade made of different levels of steel, a quality ball bearing lock, Spyderco’s opening hole, and easy opening ability.

-What's great is the many different options that you can get on this knife, helping you to get the perfect one for your preferences.
+What's great is the many different options that you can get on this pocket knife, helping you to get the perfect one for your preferences.
 Let's go check out each of the different parts next.

 Disclosure: Some of the links in this article are affiliate links, where I make a small commission at no extra cost to you.